Bataan: Income classification

-Republic Act (RA) No. 11964, otherwise known as the “Automatic Income Classification of Local Government Units Act”, was signed by the Philippine President Ferdinand “Bongbong” Marcos Jr. on October 26, 2023.
+Republic Act (RA) No. 11964, otherwise known as the "Automatic Income Classification of Local Government Units Act", was signed by President Bongbong Marcos on 26 October 2023.
 The law classifies municipalities and cities into five (5) classes, according to their income ranges, based on the average annual regular income for three fiscal years preceding a general income reclassification.
 The classifications are as follows: